Child Custody and Visitation

 Based on this information, the court will award both legal and physical custody.
 Legal custody is the right to make decisions about the health, education, and well-being of the child.
 The court may grant legal custody to one or both parents.
 Physical custody involves the daily parenting of the child.
 If one parent has physical custody for more than 50% of the time, they are the “primary custodian.”
 The court will grant visitation in all cases unless the court believes it would be detrimental to the child.
 The other parent can be granted visitation on a weekly, biweekly, or monthly basis.
 Of course, the parents can create a visitation schedule and ask the court to order visitation according to that schedule.

-While it is true that the Court is tasked with making custodial orders that are in the best interest of children as it relates to their health, safety and welfare, the Family Code provides that a substantially equal timeshare is presumed to be in the best interest of children unless it is otherwise detrimental to a child.
+While it is true that the court is tasked with making custodial orders that are in the best interest of children as it relates to their health, safety, and welfare, the Family Code also functions to help children of divorce.
+It provides that a substantially equal timeshare is presumed to be in the best interest of children unless it is otherwise detrimental to a child.

 To establish this detriment Courts often look to each Parent’s the ability to parent a child and their willingness to coparent with each other.
 The Courts then establish schedules within these constraints.

 Should I Hire a Lawyer for Child Custody?